hilton/hilton.github.com/blog/_posts/2014-11-26-supplier-rejection-management.md

 Supplier Rejection Management (SRM) is the answer to interruption marketing: software tool support that provides a variety of countermeasures.
 This includes a number of techniques, including:

 * basic call-screening, e.g. selecting a department
-* blacklists for known spammers, with automatic call rejection
+* block lists for known spammers, with automatic call rejection
-* whitelisting, integrated with your corporate telephone directory
+* allow lists, integrated with your corporate telephone directory
-* greylisting for screening unknown or withheld numbers
+* [greylisting](https://en.wikipedia.org/wiki/Greylisting_(email)) for screening unknown or withheld numbers
 * gamification features.

 Advanced features, such as a voice-response maze for persistent time wasters and a counter-script, are available as add-on modules.